 Business Land and Floorspace capacity in each district has been identified by applying the provisions in the plan to vacant parcels identified in the rating database and other parcel level land files.
-This produces a measure of Plan Enabled capacity, that needs to be refined to account for the portion not feasible for development for what ever reason.
+This produces a measure of Plan Enabled capacity, that needs to be refined to account for the portion not feasible for development for whatever reason.

 Out of necessity, provisions in the plan are broad, meaning that most parcels identified as vacant can meet a relatively wide range of needs.
 Therefore, capacity may not be exclusively sheeted back to one usage type or another.
 Parcel level capacity has then been aggregated to study zones (Wards or ME zones for HCC) by broad activity type (Commercial Retail and Industrial).
 The current planning provisions enable a large amount of business land capacity for growth.
-In total over 2,560 ha of land has been identified through the plans.
-Most of this resides within Hamilton City (1500ha) with 700ha in Waikato and 340ha in Waipa.
+In total, over 2,560 ha of land has been identified through the plans.
+Most of this resides within Hamilton City (1,500ha) with 700ha in Waikato and 340ha in Waipa.
 This land is mostly Industrial and Commercial land (1,190ha and 1,070ha respectively), with 311ha of Retail land as well.
+Note that Hamilton industrial land captures the full area of Te Rapa north - only 14ha of 193.6ha is currently available, rising to 56ha in the medium term.